lethabomaepa11/LoopyMusicPlayer/README.md

 # LoopyMusicPlayer
-A music player using javascript, css and html
+A simple but yet effective music player, not yet dynamic, just static...
+Might make it dynamic soon, allowing file uploads, and creating own playlists and queues.